NationalSecurityAgency/datawave/query-microservices/docker/README.md

 You will need to build the docker image for this service on your local machine following the instructions in the query metrics service README.

+### Zookeeper

+Zookeeper a prepacked docker image used for distributed synchronization.

+### Kafka

+Kafka is a prepacked docker image used for messaging between the various services.

 ### Query

 Datawave Query Service v1.0-SNAPSHOT is a user-facing interface for Datawave query.